Cook Like Czechs

 ➜ Serving

-Allow the strawberry bubble cake to cool, dust with icing sugar, cut into approximately 4 inches (10 cm) square slices, arrange them on a dessert plate, and serve with a cup of coffee or tea.
+Allow the strawberry bublanina to cool completely, then dust generously with icing sugar.
+Cut the cake into squares of about 4 inches (10 cm), arrange them on a dessert plate, and serve with a cup of freshly brewed coffee or tea.

 Bublanina slices arranged on a plate.